xiehb-evolution/hybrid-effects/README.md

 ### 4.3 Exponential distribution of hybrid effect size and λ parameter estimation

-The distribution of standardized hybrid effect sizes was fitted to exponential distributions using the `fitdistrplus` R package.
+The distribution of hybrid effect sizes was fitted to exponential distributions using the `fitdistrplus` R package.

 To accurately investigate the hybrid effect in sexes, the λ parameter was estimated separately for male and female individuals.
 The hybrid effect size distributions are presented in the figure below, with figure A indicating the distribution in males and figure B indicating the distribution in females.